 In 2007, The Leapfrog Hospital Survey began asking hospitals about their process for handling serious reportable events.
 Since Leapfrog declared these principles as our standard, new research and experience have further informed evidence on best practices for addressing never events.
 In particular, AHRQ developed, tested, and launched the CANDOR Toolkit, and the National Patient Safety Foundation gathered stakeholders to propose new approaches to performing root cause analysis.
 As a result, Leapfrog has added four additional principles to its policy statement beginning in 2017, to further ensure that patients and families, as well as caregivers, receive appropriate follow-up if a never event occurs.
 A hospital "fully meets standards" if they agree to all of the following if a Never Event occurs within their facility:

-- We will waive all costs directly related to a serious reportable adverse event
+- Waive all costs directly related to the event

-- We will have a protocol in place to provide support for caregivers involved in never events, and make that protocol known to all employees and affiliated clinicians
+- Have a protocol in place to provide support for caregivers involved in Never Events, and make that protocol known to all caregivers and affiliated clinicians

-- We will perform an annual review to ensure compliance with each element of Leapfrog’s Never Events Policy for each never event that occurred
+- Perform an annual review to ensure compliance with each element of Leapfrog’s Never Events Policy for each never event that occurred

 Read the original press release here.

 Are Hospitals Making Progress?

 Recognizing that these kind of errors can happen, Leapfrog applauds hospitals that make aggressive attempts to learn from their mistakes, publicly disclose them, and make every effort to prevent the mistake from ever happening again.
 Many hospitals already have a suitable policy in place.

 But by the latest estimates, nearly one in five hospitals does not.

 "Never Events are a symptom of a health care system that is broken and unresponsive." - National Partnership for Women & Families President Debra L. Ness